Guide to Penghu Islands: Taiwan’s most beautiful islands, best attractions and travel tips

 Oyster Baby Sculpture and Quirky Landmarks (蚵仔寶寶)

-The famous or infamous Oyster Baby statue
+The famous or infamous Oyster Baby statue, Chengchian Oyster

 Xiyu Island